Has life given you a wake-up call?

 At 40, my family and I survived a terrible car accident caused by reckless drivers.

-As I write this, my husband is being treated for Leukemia.
+As I write this, my husband is battling leukemia.

-There will always be challenges in our lives, things we can’t control.
+There are always going to be challenges in our lives, things we can’t control.

 But I’ve learned that we can take control of our health.
 We can live life in a playful, grateful, enjoyable way.
 We can participate fully in life for as long as we’re here.

-That’s what I’m here to do: help you get your health and fitness back so that you can live your life to the fullest.
+I’m here to help you get your health and fitness back so that you can live your life to the fullest.